 While there are many snapshots and case studies from California, there are many North American and international examples too.
 This reflects a global view and recognizes that science is internationally collaborative and the problems faced by humanity and the solutions that must be found to those problems are not restricted by geographical location.

 Upcoming New Series!
-Scheduled for the 2019 school year, BIOZONE's Chemistry in the Earth System series is written specifically to address an Integrated Chemistry course adaptation of the NGSS program.
+Scheduled for Fall 2019 (TBC), BIOZONE's Physics in the Universe series is written specifically to address an Integrated Physics course adaptation of the NGSS program.